Businessplan.Earlylight.io | Updated: Feb 2026

 Early Light is positioned to build a defensible, sustainability-led platform that combines immediate commerce with high-value downstream innovation.
 Next actions are focused on funding readiness, pilot deployment, and first-cycle customer acquisition.

-1. Capitalize Secure investor + grant commitments for initial inventory and pilot setup.
+1. Capitalize Secure investor commitments, partner deployment terms, and working-capital facilities for initial inventory and pilots.

 2. Launch Revenue Import first BSFL batch, activate DTC and initial retail channel partners.

-3. Pilot Integration Install Bleiblerville biodigester pilot and begin field studies with local groups.
+3. Pilot Integration Install Bleiblerville modular pilot and begin field studies with local groups.

 4. Scale Pipeline Finalize blend co-man agreements and prep Austin market entry execution plan.